pombreda/getpaid/getpaid.paymentprocessors/trunk/README.txt

 - There is a bug that wizard.data_manager.payment_method.payment_processor pulls out i18n_name for some reason.
   Unless fixed payment processor name must be i18n_name.

+- How/when asyncronous processors should create Order, toggle workflow states and delete cart?